-After Jesus' resurrection, the most common instruction he gave whenever he talked with a group of his followers was asking them to tell other people about him -Matthew 28:18-20, Mark 16:15-16, Luke 22:46-49, John 20:21, Acts 1:8.
+After Jesus' resurrection, the most common instruction he gave whenever he talked with a group of his followers was to say that he wanted them to tell other people about him - Matthew 28:18-20, Mark 16:15-16, Luke 22:46-49, John 20:21, Acts 1:8.
 He clearly instructed his followers to reach every person in the world with his love and truth.
-This is an opportunity and a responsibility for everyone, not only the church leaders.
+This is an opportunity and a responsibility for all followers of Jesus, not only the church leaders.